benshimonz/V1/README.md

 The call's direction does not matter.
 Therefore - a **non-directional relationship** is used in the pattern.

-For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look for concrete entities and relationships that match the pattern.
+For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments - sets of concrete entities and relationships that match the given pattern.
+A answer to a V1 query is the union of all assignments.

 ## Properties